 Cindy Hoppe

-I would describe Craft is in my case as a long artistic journey getting to know my medium and seeing where I can take it.
+Craft is, in my case, a long artistic journey getting to know my medium and seeing where I can take it.
 It is important to me and the community at large because we love seeing some part of our life translated in unusual ways that intrigue and compel us to look again and again.
 If some of these pieces are used in our everyday life, or looked at through many different parts of our day, they continue to provide wonder and comfort indefinitely.

 CONTACT